 Whatever.
 Questions about anything as big and highly anticipated as Dark Knight Rises will always exist.
 Either way, I appreciate the third Nolan Batman movie because of its scale and scope; similar to how I love big rock ‘n roll albums.
 I love when artists just effin’ go for it and with Dark Knight Rises, Nolan went for it.

 Props where props are due.
 It’s not the best Batman movie out there, but it’s the granddaddy of them.
 That’s worth something.

 Michael Keaton bailed, so enter Val Kilmer.
 Val Kilmer?
 Yeah.
-Also, Tim Burton exited stage left, resulting in Joel Schumacher to enter stage right.
-And then Robin shows up and all the doom and gloom is replaced by enough LED lights to rival an EDM show hammered through a industrial-sized leaf blower.
+Also, Tim Burton exited stage left, resulting in Joel Schumacher entering stage right.
+And then Robin shows up and all the doom and gloom is replaced by enough LED lights to rival an EDM show shot through an industrial-sized leaf blower.

 In a pile of dung, Jim Carrey as the Riddler perhaps comes out the cleanest.
 Although that’s not saying much.

 Dear God this movie is bad.
 Like, so bad.
 So incredibly bad.
 It’s so bad that even hate-watching it is out of the question.
 Are there any positives that can be taken away, any at all?

 Val Kilmer bailed.
 Enter George Clooney.
 GEORGE CLOONEY?
 And Bat Girl?
 I don’t know if I’ve ever even finished this effin’ movie.